ForgeRock/BehavioSec/README.md

  `../web-container/webapps/openam/WEB-INF/lib` directory where AM is deployed.
 Restart the web container to pick up the new node.
 The node will then appear in the authentication trees components palette.

-The code in this repository has binary dependencies that live in the ForgeRock maven repository.
-Maven can be configured to authenticate to this repository by following the following [ForgeRock Knowledge Base Article](https://backstage.forgerock.com/knowledge/kb/article/a74096897).
+The code in this repository has binary dependency on `behaviosec-iSDK-2.0-SNAPSHOT.jar`, contact forgerock@behaviosec .com for access to the SDK.

-Make sure to contact Sales Representative for licensing.
+**Make sure to contact Sales Representative for licensing and tenant set up at forgerock@behaviosec.com.**

+## External Dependencies
+behaviosec-iSDK-2.0-SNAPSHOT.jar
+commons-logging-1.2.jar
+jackson-annotations-2.10.2.jar
+slf4j-api-1.7.13.jar
+behaviosec-iSDK-2.0-SNAPSHOT.jar
+httpclient-4.5.11.jar
+jackson-core-2.10.2.jar
+slf4j-simple-1.7.13.jar
+httpcore-4.4.13.jar
+jackson-databind-2.10.2.jar

 ## Configuration
 The following sections provides information about configuring the BehavioSense tree.